joshuami/joshuami.github.io/_posts/2015-07-08-keeping-sharp-with-jekyll-blogging-tool.md

 To keep my skills sharp, I have started a series a Friday experiments.
 This Friday, I decided to explore moving my personal site—which was moved to Drupal 7 last year off of a Wordpress installation—to a Jekyll installation with Github Pages integration.

-Another key reason to test the Jekyll experience is that it has become a key project that is frequently used in headless Drupal installations.
+Another key reason to test the Jekyll experience is that it has become a frequently used tool in creating headless Drupal installations.
 (Headless is something I am very keen to try at some point.)

 To pull this together I used the following resources: